-- understanding of the scientific principles of the procedure, including the basic biology underpinning it - compliance with health and safety requirements: safe lab practice, standard precautions, hazard group, containment levels & safe disposal etc - has read and understands the appropriate SOP or documentation provided

-- understanding of the principles of internal & external quality control associated with the test or selection of comparative control and test material/patient groups - is aware of the limitations of the test or procedure - overall technical ability and correct use of equipment - is aware of importance of patient/specimen identification checks & appropriate documentation - communication skills (written and verbal reports), including report validation.
+- understanding of the scientific principles of the procedure, including the basic biology underpinning it - compliance with health and safety requirements: safe lab practice, standard precautions, hazard group, containment levels and safe disposal, etc. - · reading and understanding of the appropriate SOP - understanding of the principles of internal and external quality control associated with the test - awareness of the limitations of the test - overall technical ability and correct use of equipment - awareness of the importance of patient/specimen identification checks and appropriate documentation - communication of results (written and verbal reports), including report validation.